SiliconLabs/wfx-linux-driver/README.md

 source "drivers/net/wireless/siliconlabs/wfx/Kconfig"
 ```

-## Adding our new module files to the make process
+## Adding the new module files to the make process
 Add the following lines at the end of $BUILD_DIR/drivers/net/wireless/Makefile using
 ```Bash
 cd $BUILD_DIR